-A single point of failure stops entire system from working.
+A single point of failure stops the entire system from working.

-If you want to understand in detail what a single point of failure is and how to identify one, then this article is for you.
+If you want to learn all about what a single point of failure is and how to recognize one, then this article is for you.

 Let’s get started!